 I mixed in a fresh pureed mango, topped the fresh slices on the already done cheesecake and even poured some mango glaze syrup all over it.
 The result was mango-marvelous.
 If dad were still with us today, I would have loved to make this for him on his birthday.
 But in his absence, I’ll live in the present and take the mango-memories of everything he taught me about my favorite fruit.
 Happy Birthday, Dad!

-- fresh mango puree - 1/2 cup, from a fully ripened fruit or canned mango juice
+- 1/2 cup mango juice from a fully ripened fruit or canned mango juice

-- fresh ripe mango - 1 whole, pitted, sliced in strips
+- 1 whole fresh ripe mango pitted, sliced in strips, ataulfo variety

-- Mix these ingredients together for the crust: sugar, graham cracker crumbs, sugar.
+- Mix these ingredients together for the crust: Sugar, graham cracker crumbs, sugar.
 Press firmly with a fork into an 8-inch pie plate.
 Refrigerate for 20 minutes to firm up.
 Then bake in a reheated oven at 350 F degrees for 15 minutes.
-When done, take out of the oven and prepare the filling.
+When done, take out of the oven and set aside.

-- In a stand mixer, over medium speed, mix together the cream cheese, eggs, sour cream, mango puree and lemon extract.
+- Using a stand mixer, over medium speed, mix together the cream cheese, eggs, sour cream, mango puree and lemon extract.

 - Pour the filling into the prepared graham cracker crumb crust.

 - Bake in a preheated oven 325 F degrees, for 40 to 45 minutes.
 Test for doneness, if knife comes out clean, it is done.

 - Take out cheesecake from oven and cool on the counter.